ondrabus/kontent-url-slug-history-custom-element/README.md

 ```
 {
-    "urlSlugElementCodename": "{codename of your custom element}"
+    "urlSlugElementCodename": "{codename of the URL slug element}"
 }
 ```
 This configuration is required and the custom element won't work without it.